Canooq

 Read this before sending deposits or signing a lease.

-Renting in Canada can feel fast and informal compared with France.
+Renting in Canada can feel fast and informal compared with many countries.
 In Vancouver and BC, competition can be intense, so your rental file should be ready before the viewing.

 Prepare your rental file